Hi, hello, salut, bonjour, and welcome to Jenny Clarinet, your virtual clarinet haven!

 - Si tu as étudié à Paris et Montréal, tu parles français?
 Bien sûr!

 - Besides clarinet and writing, what do you like to do?
 I love travelling!
 I’ve been to over 30 countries, and I would like to visit as many different places as possible.
 I also enjoy reading books about clarinet and music history (especially biographies of composers and performers), and my favorite non-music author is Stephen King.
 I also like cats and coffee, and I’ve been a vegetarian since 2004.

 - If you had to play another instrument, what would it be?
 Since 2018, I’ve become mildly obsessed with the theremin and learning how to play it.
 I’d also like to learn accordion and bagpipes.

-- What’s your favourite holiday?
-I absolutely love Halloween, which is why you can find several spooky articles in October, such as the bizarre deaths of historical clarinetists and the curse of the yellow clarinet.
+- What’s your favorite holiday?
+I absolutely love Halloween, which is why you can find several thematic articles in October, such as the bizarre deaths of historical clarinetists and the curse of the yellow clarinet.

 - Do you offer virtual clarinet lessons?
 Yep!
 I’ve been teaching virtually since 2013, and you can contact me if you’re interested in joining my online studio.

 - Don’t you do those Boot Camps?
 Indeed I do!
 I’ve created several different Boot Camps, intensive practice plans devoted to standard clarinet repertoire, and you can find out everything you wanted to know about them here.